Letters from Lodi

 Lodi's 2022 Wine & Chocolate experience is more varied and sumptuous than ever!

-However, to compliment the Saturday winery experience, there will be two more different events making Lodi's Wine & Chocolate weekend even more intimate and educational than ever:
+However, to complement the Saturday winery experience, there will be two more different events making Lodi's Wine & Chocolate weekend even more intimate and educational than ever:

 To avoid disappointment, we encourage you to sign up now, especially for Friday and Saturday's limited seating affairs.